Hello Fellow Codenewbies 👋

 I will write this topic as a series.

 The 🗝 icon is the takeaway note of each part.

-Most people measure success from what they have achieved and not from the knowledge that they retain from learning.
+Most people measure success from what they have achieved, not from the knowledge they retain from learning.

 🗝 We need to shift our thinking from winning a system (such as do whatever it takes to get a good grade at school without really knowing what we've learned) to actual long-term learning, retaining the things that we've learned.